 It isn’t just you and it is a BIG problem that doctors don’t seem to know about these withdrawal symptoms.
 They are hell!
 I made it through though and you can too.
 I definitely suggest getting an anti-nausea medication and maybe even going on a low dose of Prozac temporarily to counter the withdrawal.
 Drink lots of fluids, and do some relaxing activity like deep breathing or meditation.
 It took me about 2 months before I completely felt normal but the really bad stuff lasted only about a month.

-seetearay asked: Your blog inspired me!!!
+seetearay said: Your blog inspired me!!!
 Thank you! :)

 Thank YOU!
 I wish you all the best.

-Anonymous asked: So how long did it take before all you withdrawal symptoms subsided?
+Anonymous said: So how long did it take before all you withdrawal symptoms subsided?

 To be completely symptom-free, I would say it took about 3 months.
 Best of luck, and let me know if you have any other questions.